Company Overview

 [Subsidiary of Senwes]

-Hinterland, which encapsulates both the Senwes Village and Suidwes retail branches, specialises in supplying input products for a variety of farming practices through its retail and fuel outlets.
-The group also offers a wide range of hardware and convenience products to the general public.
+Hinterland specialises in supplying input products for various farming practices through its retail and fuel outlets.
+The group also offers the public a wide range of hardware and convenience products.

 [Division of KLK Landbou]

-The KLK Landbou Group, through its retail branches and Build-It stores, aims to distribute and sell agricultural input supplies as well as various convenience products to the general public.
+The KLK Landbou Group, through its retail branches and Build-It stores, aims to distribute and sell agricultural input supplies and various convenience products to the public.
+It also distributes wholesale fuel and sells it on a retail basis.

 Protek